 Disclosure: This article may contain affiliate links, meaning I earn a small commission if you make a purchase.
 Affiliate links cost you nothing to use and help to keep my content free.
 It’s a win-win for us both!
 Read this disclaimer for more information.

-Have you ever been somewhere that triggered your sixth sense, and made the hairs at the back of your neck stand on end?
-Plenty of places can spook us – especially when they have a dark and troubled history.
+Have you ever been somewhere that triggered your sixth sense and made the hairs on the back of your neck stand on end?
+There are plenty of creepy places to visit worldwide – especially ones with a dark and troubled history.
 With its millennia of turbulent history, however, one continent seems to have more scary places than any other.
 Yes, the spookiest places in Europe are amongst the creepiest anywhere!

 The Spookiest Places in Europe

 Here are 14 of the spookiest places to visit in Europe.
 If you love to explore dark history and are looking for new creepy places to visit, I hope you’ll enjoy this list of the most haunted places in Europe.